Mange is one of the various skin infections that causes a great deal of agonies to our dogs.

 The skin may turn red and become crusty or scaly.

-In case of secondary infection, the skin will become inflammed and may ooze blood or pus.
+In case of secondary infection, the skin will become inflamed and may ooze blood or pus.
 The skin will also give out a strong offensive odor.

-Conventional treatment of demodectic mange in dogs depends upon the severity of the disease, but generally calls for even stronger chemicals than those used for scabies.
+Conventional treatment of demodectic mange in dogs depends upon the severity of the disease.

 For dogs with mild cases of mange, it is preferably to try to first treat the problem using natural remedies since these remedies do not cause serious side effects.